Who wins the Victor Wembanyama vs. Anthony Davis matchup in tonight's game?

 Anthony Davis & the Lakers

-- Los Angeles records 44.6 rebounds per game (10th in the league) compared to the 44.5 of its opponents.
+- Los Angeles pulls down 44.6 rebounds per game (10th in the league) compared to the 44.6 of its opponents.

-- The Lakers hit 3.4 fewer threes per contest than the opposition, 10.4 (28th in the league) compared to their opponents' 13.8.
+- The Lakers make 10.5 three-pointers per game (28th in the league) while shooting 35.2% from beyond the arc (21st in the NBA).
+They are making 3.4 fewer threes per contest than their opponents, who drain 13.9 per game while shooting 36.9%.

-- Los Angeles has committed 14.1 turnovers per game (23rd in NBA play), 1.1 more than the 13 it forces on average (20th in the league).
+- Los Angeles and its opponents have been relatively even in the turnover battle.
+The Lakers commit 14.2 per game (23rd in the league) and force 13.2 (19th in NBA action).

 Sportsbook Promo Codes